precice/precice.github.io/README.md

 - If Hugo reports a checksum mismatch, do not disable verification.
 The upstream source or selected revision has changed; update the module through the normal synchronization process and review the resulting `go.mod` and `go.sum` files.
-- If a container or restricted environment cannot clean Hugo's cache, build with a writable cache directory, for example `HUGO_CACHEDIR=/tmp/precice-hugo-cache hugo --gc --minify`.
+- If you encounter stale assets or local cache issues, run `hugo --cleanDestinationDir --gc` or set a custom cache directory with `HUGO_CACHEDIR=/tmp/precice-hugo-cache hugo server`.
 - If search results are stale, remember that a Hugo build only writes `public/algolia.json`; the Algolia indexing workflow or CLI must upload it.